What Seventh-day Adventists Believe About Christian Behavior

-To put it simply, these were directions about their behavior and lifestyle.
-I was the how and what to eat, how to dress, how to treat others—all that!
+To put it simply, these were directions about their behavior and lifestyle: how and what to eat, how to dress, how to treat others—all that!

-The reason was because this would be their “wisdom and [their] understanding in the sight of the peoples who will hear all these statutes, and say, ‘Surely this great nation is a wise and understanding people.’”
+Doing so would reveal their “wisdom and [their] understanding in the sight of the peoples who will hear all these statutes, and say, ‘Surely this great nation is a wise and understanding people.’”

-In other words, it wasn’t just about having principles.
-Rather, it was doing them that would be a witness to the pagan world around them of the goodness and greatness of their God.
+It wasn’t just about having principles.
+Rather, it was living them that would be a witness to the world around them of the goodness and greatness of their God.

 Centuries later, Jesus expressed the idea in a simpler manner when He said:

 “Let your light so shine before men, that they may see your good works and glorify your Father in heaven” (Matthew 5:16, NKJV).

 “Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world” (Philippians 2:14–15, NKJV).

 But you may be wondering…because Adventists follow principles for Christian behavior, does that mean we think we’re better than others?